-----------------------------------------------------------

 It has the 1 3/4"/44.5mm. nut width, and 24.25" scale length which are standard for Harmony Stella guitars.
 The flat profile fingerboard has "deco" banded position markers, rather than the stencil painted ones typical of most Harmony Stella models.

-Condition....entirely original...finish & colour as you would expect to find on a guitar of this type, at nearing 60 years old, that has been used....you know what they say about it being the good guitars that get played!
-Inevitably there is good honest edge wear, marking & localised finish loss to the painted bindings and other edges and minor surface chips/scratches, together with some finish loss to the deco fingerboard, but nothing ugly or detrimental for a vintage Stella.
+Condition....entirely original, except for the re-fretting and re-finishing of the fingerboard, currently in progress...main areas of finish & colour as you would expect to find on a guitar of this type, at nearing 60 years old, that has been used....you know what they say about it being the good guitars that get played!
+Inevitably there is good honest edge wear, marking & localised finish loss to the painted bindings and other edges and minor surface chips/scratches, but nothing ugly or detrimental for a vintage Stella.

 * Also noted are a small area of previous filling on the treble side of the neck, and also small filled former screw holes (assumed from previous pickup attachment) either side of the soundhole, and treble side rear bout.
 Really minor cosmetically, and not of any concern structurally or playing-wise.